ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 key proof together.

 - When an access token is used with a key proof, this is a bound token request.
-This type of request is used for calls to the RS as well as the AS during negotiation.
+This type of request is used for calls to the RS as well as the AS during grant negotiation.
 - When a key proof is used with no access token, this is a non-authorized signed request.
-This type of request is used for calls to the AS to initiate a negotiation.
+This type of request is used for calls to the AS to initiate a grant negotiation.
 - When an access token is used with no key proof, this is a bearer token request.
 This type of request is used only for calls to the RS, and only with access tokens that are not bound to any key as described in {{response-token-single}}.